Kredeum/AutoSwarm/docs/REPORT.FINAL.md

 The __AutoSwarm ReSave__ button provides an easy Backup on Swarm of any NFT, preserving both metadata and content, to ensure NFT availability over time.

 ### Boosted by Fan contributions
-With the __AutoSwarm TopUp__ button, storage duration extends as long as there are still supportive individuals – be it the creator, owner, a sponsor, or any users – willing to contribute Bzz donations, ensuring the sustained life of your NFTs.
+With the __AutoSwarm TopUp__ button, storage duration extends as long as there are still supportive individuals – be it the creator, owner, a sponsor, or any users – willing to contribute BZZ donations, ensuring the sustained life of your NFTs.

 ---